<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1293496927697306&amp;ev=PageView&amp;noscript=1">

 On-Page

-Incorporate important & relevant keywords into your content.
+Incorporate important and relevant keywords into your content.
 Instead of stuffing your website with random keywords, be strategic and specific with your keyword choices and the content that supports them.
 This will help ensure that you get quality traffic, and in turn, quality leads.
 Wrong keywords will only misguide users, increase your bounce rates, and decrease your overall rankings in SERPs.

 Title tag.
 The title tag, which exists in the head section of each webpage, provides search engine crawlers with context as to what the subject matter is of the respective page.
 These are what show up in search engine results and is the hyperlink that searchers will click on.
 They also show up on your browser tab.